 There is no registration fee; on-campus housing (with student hosts) and most meals are provided.
 Travel grants for presenters are available; information on how to apply will be disseminated to all presenters.

 Conference programs from previous years may also be accessed from this website.

-Please direct any questions or send a 300-word abstract (in German) together with contact information, university/college affiliation, name of faculty sponsor, presentation format preference, and AV requests by 15 February 2014 to BOTH
+Please direct any questions or send a 300-word abstract (in German) together with contact information, university/college affiliation, name of faculty sponsor, presentation format preference, and AV requests by 13 February 2017 to

 The German Undergraduate Conference at Illinois Wesleyan University has received funding to provide partial travel reimbursement of up to $200 to a small number of conference participants presenting their research at the conference.
 Innovative quality of abstract and overall contribution to the field of German Studies at the undergraduate level will be among the considerations when awarding funds.

 To apply for funding, please provide the following:

 To be considered for a travel grant, please email your materials to Prof. Adam Woodis (email@example.com) by Monday, 6 March 2017.
 Awards will be made shortly after applications are received.